‘DiscoShow’ at center of Spiegelworld-Caesars $75M deal

 “I knew then it would be a hit,” Mollison said.

-After “DiscoShow” launches, Spiegelworld will move toward opening a yet-to-be-titled show at Caesars Atlantic City, at a new venue that will use the facade of Warner Theater on the Boardwalk, built in 1929.
+After “DiscoShow” launches, Spiegelworld will move toward opening a yet-to-be-titled show at Caesars Atlantic City, at a new venue that will use the facade of Warner Theater on the Boardwalk, which was built in 1929.
 That show is due to open in the first quarter of 2023.

-The news release announcing the A.C. plans says, “Spiegelworld’s arrival in Atlantic City will help to reaffirm the city’s reputation as an entertainment destination for the entire East Coast and beyond.”
+“Spiegelworld’s arrival in Atlantic City will help to reaffirm the city’s reputation as an entertainment destination for the entire East Coast and beyond,” said a company statement.

 Then it’s on to Caesars Palace New Orleans for another show to premiere in 2024.
 Both productions will be new Spiegelworld titles, so such already announced shows as the new “Vegas Nocturne” and “Heroes” are not being planned.